How do you lose the weight you gain in menopause?

 ULTIMATE FOOD SWAPS

 and have easier weight loss in midlife and menopause.

 start seeing the scales move in the right direction!

 There is plenty of research to show the influence that sleep has on your metabolic rate.

 And as we age it can be more difficult to get a good night’s sleep.

 The general consensus is to get 7-9 hours of sleep every night to help avoid weight gain.

 There are so many things that can trigger stress responses in your body.
-That stress response then triggers hormones that make us want to eat more and not know when to stop as well as hormones that make us crave bad foods.
+That stress response then triggers hormones that make us want to eat more and not know when to stop.

 While you can’t necessarily change your stressors, you can adjust your response to them.